mcsmcomsci/mcsmcomsci.github.io/README.md

 # mcsmcsclub
 CS Club Website for Manhattan Center for Science and Mathematics

-# *Please change to the master branch to see the current code!!*
+# *Please change to the gh-pages branch to see the current code!!*